 “These [stereotypes] are not true,” Tello emphasized.
 “We got in because we studied just as hard.”

-On November 30th, 2023, a speakout hosted by the Equity Team and ASPIRA on the representation of the Latino community at Tech attempted to combat such stigma and promote education regarding the diverse cultures of the Latino community through the advisory curriculum and Spanish classes.
+On November 30th, 2023, a speakout—hosted by the Equity Team and ASPIRA—on the representation of the Latino community at Tech attempted to combat such stigma and promote education regarding the diverse cultures of the Latino community through the advisory curriculum and Spanish classes.

 Mr. Adam Stevens, who teaches Black History 365 and previously served as ASPIRA’s advisor, is more concerned with what he believes is the root cause of the underrepresentation of Latino students at Tech—socioeconomic division.
 He explained that a school system as segregated as New York’s perpetuates inequality in education.
 “Separate can never be equal,” said Stevens.

 Social Science Research major, Maggie Scarcos (‘26), echoed Stevens’ concerns, explaining what she believes further skews representation at Tech.
-“There aren’t enough affordable, accessible resources for [minorities],” she said.

 Awareness of the Specialized High School Admissions Test (SHSAT) is lacking within minority communities, according to Rodriguez, who shared her story.